 AUTHOR: Donna Gephart

 SETTING: Beckford Palms, Florida

 GIVE IT TO: upper-MS, HS

-REVIEW: I loved this book!
+I loved this book!
 It’s a beautifully-written story of an emerging friendship between two eighth graders dealing with some pretty heavy secrets.
-Author Donna Gephart tackles some serious issues here–transgender identity, bipolar disorder, bullying, abuse, grief, homosexuality–with grace and sensitivity.
-I cannot imagine that someone could read this book and not come away more sensitive to transgendered and bipolar individuals.
+Author Donna Gephart tackles some serious issues here – gender identity, bipolar disorder, bullying, abuse, grief, homosexuality – with grace and sensitivity.
+I cannot imagine that someone could read this book and not come away more sensitive to transgender and bipolar individuals.